Viking Cruises, Cologne Germany

 An Interior Rail Filled with Holland’s Infamous Wooden Shoes

 After exploring the internal workings and living arrangements, Robert our astute and humorous Viking guide, explained how this huge gear wheel outside controlled the windmill blades similar to a ship’s wheel steers a sailboat.
 I can only gather it was fashioned after the same device.
 He told us how the young males would scamper up and down the fan blade frames to unfurl the material used to capture the wind and spin the Windmill.
 It was dangerous work, especially for the younger unskilled boys.
 One miss step and they could fall to their death.
 Can you imagine asking your children to scale a fan blade 35 feet in the air, knowing if they slipped it would certainly be extreme injury or even death?
 I’m not sure I could.
+If you do get injured, the personal injury lawyers from Kogan & DiSalvo law firm can help.

 Robert Explaining the External Gear for Windmill Operation